WE NEED FOSTERS

 You don't have to be a veterinarian to care for a sick, injured or abused Lab.
 You simply need to provide tender, loving care under the direction of our Rescue Veterinarians and Lead Volunteers.
 It's important to note that we will never place a Lab patient with a foster-care provider who is not willing or able to provide the necessary level of care.

 Foster Home Requirements and Policies

-As far as expenses, we will cover the vet bills at the rescue vet and an adequate amount of dog food for that particular foster dog (varies per dog).
+As far as expenses, we will cover the vet bills at the rescue vet and dog food for that particular foster dog.
 We will supply our foster home with a crate, if they need one.
 If other supplies are needed please contact a foster coordinator.

 Another minor thing we ask of the foster homes is that once they have had their foster dog for a few days, to write up a short summary of your foster dog as well as take some pictures, so the website can be updated.
 Potential adopters love to read personal things about the dogs as well as see lots of pictures.
 We appreciate if you could do this for every dog that comes in.
 As we grow, it gets harder and harder for one rescue director to keep track of it all.
 We take great pride in our reputation and because our foster homes mean so much to us, we do everything to ensure that they are involved in the entire adoption process for their foster dogs.
-We do want our foster homes to be as involved in the adoption process as they want to be and will have 50% decision making in where their foster dog goes.
-If the foster home is not happy with the potential adopter we will accept that and see that we find another adopter.
+We do want our foster homes to be as involved in the adoption process as they want to be.
+If the foster home is not happy with the potential adopter we will take that into consideration.